 GSPRA has been awarded a "Mark of Distinction" by the National School Public Relations Association (NSPRA).
 The organization was recognized for its conference "School PR All Stars: Get Your Head in the Game!"
 This recognition recognizes the efforts of state chapters in supporting NSPRA’s mission of building support for education through responsible public relations that leads to success for all students.
 GSPRA was also an NSPRA Exemplary Chapter in 2019.

 GSPRA members enjoy monthly professional development with one-hour webinars.
-Recent topics include communicating in the time of COVID-19, as well as a focus on diversity and inclusion.
-The holiday webinar is below:
+Recent topics include communicating in the time of COVID-19, DEI (diversity, equity, and inclusion), and self-care for the school communications professional.

 NSPRA Executive Board